fhayvy/Nexcredis/README.md

 4. **Oracle Integration**: Price feeds may need oracle integration
 5. **Upgradeability**: Contracts are not upgradeable by design

-## 🛠️ Development Roadmap

-### Phase 1: Core Platform ✅
-- Basic credential issuance
-- Instructor certification
-- Token economics

-### Phase 2: Enhanced Features 🚧
-- Advanced analytics dashboard
-- Mobile application
-- API integrations

-### Phase 3: Ecosystem Expansion 📋
-- Cross-chain compatibility
-- Enterprise partnerships
-- Advanced governance features

-## 🤝 Contributing
+## Contributing

 We welcome contributions to Nexcredis!
 Please follow these steps:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch
 5. Open a Pull Request

 ### Development Guidelines